 What Is Medical Dosimetry?

-If you want to work with high-tech medical equipment and contribute to the treatment of patients with cancer, you might want to work in the field of medical dosimetry.
+If you want to work with high-tech medical equipment and contribute to the treatment of patients with cancer, you might train to work in the field of medical dosimetry.
 Medical dosimetrists determine the proper radiation dosage used in treating cancer patients.
 Read on to learn more about medical dosimetry and what it takes to work in the field.
-Schools offering Cardiovascular Technology degrees can also be found in these popular choices.

 Other Related Tasks

 Some patients may need immobilization devices in order to ensure they won't move while receiving treatment in a specific area.
 Because treatments are usually given in a series of sessions, immobilization devices make certain that patients receive treatment in the same location every time.
 In these cases, you may need to assist in the casting of molds and placing of patient-specific restraints.
 It's also important that you monitor and record a patient's total amount of exposure to radiation over time.

 In order to qualify for training in medical dosimetry, you'll need a good understanding of the physical sciences.
 There are several options for training programs, including a 4-year baccalaureate degree.
 If you already have a bachelor's degree in a related field, you can complete a 1- to 2-year graduate certificate.
 Some schools also offer a master's degree option in medical dosimetry.
 Your courses will cover the following topics: